mlpack/mlpack/doc/embedded/crosscompile_example.md

 ## Crosscompile mlpack example on an embedded hardware

-In this article, we explore, how to crosscompile and run an mlpack example code on an embedded hardware such as Raspberry Pi 2.
-In our previous documentations, we have explored how to run mlpack bindings such as kNN command line program on a Raspberry PI.
-Please refer to that article first and follow the first part on how to Setup cross-compilation toolchain, and then continue with this article.
+In this article, we explore how to crosscompile and run an mlpack example code on an embedded hardware.
+In our previous [documentations](crosscompile_armv7.cmake), we have explored how to run mlpack bindings such as kNN command line program on a Raspberry PI 2.
+Please refer to that article first and follow the first part on how to setup cross-compilation toolchain, and then continue with this article.
+Or refer to this [table](supported_boards.md) for a quick start guide.

+### Cloning mlpack example respository

-mlpack has an example repository that demonstrates a set of examples showing how to use the library source code on different dataset and usecases including embedded deployment.
-This tutorial basically explain our necessary CMake configurations that are required to integrate with your local CMake to download mlpack dependencies and cross compile the entire software.
+mlpack has an [example repository](https://github.com/mlpack/examples) that demonstrates a set of examples showing how to use the library source code on different dataset and usecases including embedded deployment.
+This tutorial basically explains our necessary CMake configurations that are required to integrate with your local CMake to download mlpack dependencies and cross compile the entire software.

-If you have not used mlpack example repsoitory, I highly recommend to clone this repository from this link to follow this tutorial:
+If you have not used mlpack example repsoitory, I highly recommend to clone this repository from the following link:

 ```sh
 git clone git@github.com:mlpack/examples.git
 ```

-You can explore this repository and see the available example, we are interested in the `embedded/` directory.
-In this directory we are providing a CMake template project and Random Forest example to use it on embedded hardware.
-In this tutorial we are exploring the RandomForest example by first analysing the CMakeLists.txt
+You can explore this repository and see the available examples.
+However, in this tutorial, we are interested in the `embedded/` directory.
+In this directory we are providing a CMake template project and a RandomForest example to use it on embedded hardware.
+For now, we are exploring the RandomForest example by analysing the CMakeLists.txt.

+### Analysing CMakeLists.txt

 In this part of code we are defining the project name and including two CMake configurations files.
-The first one is the Autodowload function that is going to pull the dependencies from respective locations that we are going to define.
+The first one is the `Autodowload.cmake` function that is going to pull the dependencies from respective locations that we are going to define.

-The second configuration file is
+The second configuration file is `ConfigureCrossCompile.cmake`.
+This will allow to include all the necessary configurations to allow using a cross compiler toolchain.
 Then we are setting the C++ standard to use and define settings for `OpenMP` and `std::thread`

 ```c++
 cmake_minimum_required(VERSION 3.6)